xamry/notes/Java/Java 5 new features.md

 Syntax: for(data_type variable : array | collection)

 ## Autoboxing and Unboxing
-Java 5 introduced autoboxing and unboxing, which provide automatic conversion between primitive types and their corresponding wrapper classes.
+It provide automatic conversion between primitive types and their corresponding wrapper classes.
 This simplifies code by eliminating the need for manual conversion between primitives and their wrapper classes.

 ## Enumerations
 Java 5 introduced a new enum type, allowing you to define a set of named constants.
 Enumerations provide type safety and can be used in switch statements and collections.